XX male syndrome: Masculinization

 The degree to which individuals with XX male syndrome develop the male phenotype is variable, even among SRY-positive individuals.

-Masculinization of SRY-positive XX males is believed to be dependent on which X chromosome is made inactivate.
+Masculinization of SRY-positive XX males is believed to be dependent on which X chromosome is made inactive.
 Typical XX females undergo X-inactivation during which one copy of the X chromosome is silenced.
 It is thought that X-inactivation in XX males may account for the genital ambiguities and incomplete masculinization seen in SRY-positive XX males.
 The X chromosome with the SRY gene is preferentially chosen to be the active X chromosome 90% of the time, which explains complete male phenotype being observed often in the SRY-positive version of the condition.
 In the remaining 10%, however, X-inactivation occurs on the X chromosome with the SRY gene, thereby silencing it and resulting in incomplete masculinization.

 Masculinization of SRY-negative individuals is dependent upon which genes have mutations and at what point in development these mutations occur.